Tommy McNamara: Houston Dynamo

 McNamara started the first two games of the 2020 season before the season was paused due to the COVID-19 pandemic.
 The league returned to play in July with the MLS is Back Tournament, where McNamara made a substitute appearance in 2 of Houston's 3 games.

 New England Revolution

 On August 17, 2020, McNamara acquired by New England via trade with Houston on Aug.
 17, 2020.
 He re-signed with the Revolution on December 22.
+New England declined McNamara's contract option following their 2024 season.

+Las Vegas Lights

+On August 13, 2025, McNamara joined USL Championship side Las Vegas Lights until the end of the 2025 season, with an option to stay on for the 2026 season.

 International career

 McNamara is an American and Irish passport holder, as his paternal grandfather was born in Ireland.
 He has expressed interest in playing for either national team.